Three Ways to Incorporate Click Paths

 Ok, so you’re busy.
 Between managing the team and keeping the programs running smoothly, it can be easy to forget that leads are actually people.
 They have intentions (you know this), desires (duh), and the need to get their needs met (don’t we all?).
-But when the business of running a department gets the better of us, we often forget to plan three steps ahead.
+But when the business of running a department gets the better of us, we often forget to plan the small, but mighty journeys our leads should follow to a) get their questions answered and b) end up closer and closer to conversion.

-Planning three steps ahead can feel like an impossible task if you’re already overwhelmed.
+Planning ahead can feel like an impossible task if you’re already overwhelmed.
 But an unmapped customer journey is akin to balls falling down a plinko board.
+The prospect bounces around from peg to peg guiding themselves through the journey at their whim.
+They could end up in the wrong slot at the bottom, or worse, fall off of the peg board entirely.

-What it really needs to be is a carefully crafted stairway that lowers them to the depths of your brand’s awesomeness.
+What the customer journey really needs to be is a carefully crafted stairway that lowers them to the depths of your brand’s awesomeness.
 Think of your lead as a slinky.
-Your executed strategy creates the momentum that guides them toward a decision to hire you to solve their deepest problems.
+Your executed strategy creates the momentum that guides them toward a decision to hire you to solve their juiciest problems.

 So this blog will walk you through sustainable, easily implemented click path approaches that will help carefully curate your customer journey, one click at a time.